 Redefine your product development process.
 Sign up and try Nifty for free!

 But before you onboard your entire team — let’s learn what a solid product development team looks like.

 How to Assemble your Dream SaaS Product Development Team

-Your product development team structure is another thing that depends on the nature of your software, service, and target customers.
-In general, the team should be lead by a product development manager who works closely with the CEO.
+Your product development team structure also depends on the nature of your software, service, and target customers.
+Generally, the team should be led by a product development manager who works closely with the CEO.

-A product manager doesn’t have to be a developer or marketer, but it is extremely important that this person is familiar with the specifics of each role in the team.
-Great organizational and social skills are an absolute must.
-Now, depending on the size of your company and software, some or of all of these sectors will have their role in product development.
+A product manager doesn’t have to be a developer or marketer, but this person must be familiar with the specifics of each role in the team.
+Excellent organizational and social skills are an absolute must.
+Now, depending on the size of your company and software, some or all of these sectors will have their role in product development.
 These sectors can be a team or a single person.

 Structuring Your SAAS Product and Development Team in Nifty